WolfpackWilson/Excel-Hollier-Solver/README.md

 ## How to Use the Solver
 Use of the Hollier solver is simple:
-1. Add a from-to table to the worksheet `Hollier Solver`.
+1. Add a from-to table to the worksheet called `Hollier Solver`.
 1. Click the `Run Hollier Solver` button and enter the following:
-    - Input Range: Select the from-to table excluding any sum columns.
+    - *Input Range*: Select the from-to table excluding any sum columns.
-    - Machine Labels: If the machine labels were included in the input range, check this option.
+    - *Machine Labels*: If the machine labels were included in the input range, check this option.
-    - Output Range: Select a cell for the program to output to.
+    - *Output Range*: Select a cell for the program to output to.
-    - New Worksheet: The program will output to a new worksheet.
+    - *New Worksheet*: The program will output to a new worksheet.
-    - Holler Method 2: Select this option if to solve using Hollier Method 2 as well.
+    - *Holler Method 2*: Select this option if to solve using Hollier Method 2 as well.
-    - Flow Diagram: Select this option to generate a flow diagram for each method.
+    - *Flow Diagram*: Select this option to generate a flow diagram for each method.
 1. Press OK to run the program.

 ## How to Add the Solver to the Toolbar